-95. Motivated principally by the actions and political and lobbying pressure of Wright, in 2009, the communities of Flint, Genesee County, Sanilac County, Lapeer County, and City of Lapeer, formed the Karegnondi Water Authority ("KWA") to explore the development of a pipeline and water delivery system which would draw water from Lake Huron and serve as an alternative to water delivered by the DWSD.
-Former Flint Mayor Dayne Walling ("Walling") was elected KWA's Chair and Wright was selected as its CEO.
+- 78. Motivated principally by the actions, political pressure and efforts of Genesee County Drain Commissioner Jeffrey Wright, in 2009, the communities of Flint, Genesee County, Sanilac County, Lapeer County and City of Lapeer, formed the Karegnondi Water Authority ("KWA") to explore the development of a water delivery system which would draw water from Lake Huron and serve as an alternative to water delivered by the DWSD. - 79.
+Wright, in testimony to the Michigan Department of Civil Rights, said that he was motivated to develop an alternative water source for the County because, in his opinion and in the opinion of others, the DWSD operation was "the poster child for Detroit corruption."

-- 96. Wright, in testimony to the Michigan Department of Civil Rights, said that he was motivated to develop an alternative water source for the County because, in his opinion and in the opinion of others, the DWSD operation was "the poster child for Detroit corruption." - 97.
-The projected construction cost of building the KWA water system was approximately \$300 million based on the sale of 60 million gallons per day. - 98.
+- 80. The projected construction cost of building the KWA water system was approximately \$300 million based on the sale of 60 million gallons per day. - 81.
 Flint's share of this cost was about \$85 million.
-The GCDC promised to buy 42 million gallons per day of water from KWA and ultimately Flint agreed to buy 18 million gallons per day with the GCDC being responsible for 65.8 % of the debt service and Flint responsible for 34.2% of the debt service. - 99.
+The GCDC promised to buy 42 million gallons per day of water from KWA and ultimately Flint agreed to buy 18 million gallons per day with the GCDC being responsible for 65.8 % of the debt service and Flint responsible for 34.2% of the debt service. - 82.
 To supply Lake Huron water to its contracting members, the KWA would be required to construct a lake water intake, 63 miles of pipe from the intake plant to Flint and 2 pump stations.
 The intake facility was financed from a \$35 million bond sale consummated in October of 2013.
-The KWA is authorized to draw up to 85 million gallons per day from Lake Huron. - 100.
-Unlike the finished water from DWSD, the water to be delivered to Flint through the KWA system would be raw, requiring considerable treatment at the Flint WTP. - 101.
-In August 2012, the Governor appointed Edward Kurtz as Flint's Emergency Manager.
-Kurtz, who had the authority to obligate Flint to the KWA, was allied with Wright in presenting arguments for approval to state Treasurer Andy Dillon ("Dillon") and Governor Snyder.
-Opposing Wright and Kurtz was the DWSD which had a strong financial interest in maintaining Flint and the GCDC as customers.
+The KWA is authorized to draw up to 85 million gallons per day from Lake Huron. - 83.
+Unlike the finished water from DWSD, the water to be delivered to Flint through the KWA system would be raw, requiring considerable treatment at the Flint WTP. - 84.
+In 2011, Flint officials commissioned a study to determine if the Flint River could be safely used by the city as the primary source of drinking water.
+The "Analysis of the Flint River as a Permanent Supply for the City of Flint, July